skerkour/bloom-legacy/README.md

 ## Security

+You can read the details of our security architecture here: https://gitlab.com/bloom42/bloom/-/wikis/security.

 If you found a security issue affecting this project, please do not open a public issue and refer to our [dedicated security page](https://bloom.sh/security) instead.
 Thank you!